sdondley/Dist-Zilla-for-Beginners/tutorial8.md

 key jobs of `Dist::Zilla` during the build phase is to generate the `Makefile.pl` file.

-`Makefile.PL` is what's known as a "build system" and one of its key jobs is to build your distribution.
+`Makefile.PL` is what's known as a "build script" and one of its key jobs is to build your distribution.
 However, this job is completely replaced by `Dist::Zilla` which does all of the distribution building for you.
 So why do we need it?